 Download Membership Form [Click Here]

-The White Water Meadows Citizens' Association is a volunteer-driven, non-profit organization whose mandate is to represent its members in all matters of public interests related to the preservation, protection and enhancement of the life and welfare of the community.
+The White Water Meadows Citizens' Association (A Registered Charitable Organisation) is a volunteer-driven, non-profit organization whose mandate is to represent its members in all matters of public interests related to the preservation, protection and enhancement of the life and welfare of the community.

 Not yet a registered member?
 If you are a resident or property owner of White Water Meadows please choose any one of the methods below to register:

 The White water Citizens Association is please to inform residents that the above classes are being offered free of cost to all residents of White Water Meadows.

 KINGSTON, Jamaica — In light of the recent rapes, abduction, and murders across the island, the police have issued some measures to members of the public, especially females in order to stay safe.

 Superintendent Stephanie Lindsay, head of the Corporate Communications Unit in a news release today said first and foremost, people should practice the ‘buddy system’ as “this is one of the most important rules to avoid being abducted.”

 If you must travel alone, follow these safety rules, outlined by the police:

 1. Always inform others of your whereabouts.
 Inform a trusted friend, relative or colleague – give information about where you are going, who you intend to meet with and when you expect to return.

 2. Keep a low profile.
 There are many ways to avoid highlighting your attractiveness to an abductor by downplaying on your financial status, dressing modestly, not wearing expensive jewellery and not openly carrying expensive electronics.

 3. Watch your alcohol intake.
 The effects of alcohol can impair your judgement and make you less alert to your surroundings.
 Avoid accepting drinks from persons you are not familiar with.